solidusio-contrib/solidus_paypal_marketplace/README.md

 end
 ```

-`Paypal Partner Id` and `Paypal Client Secret` can be found in the details of your approved partner app.
+`PayPal Partner Id` and `PayPal Client Secret` can be found in the details of your approved partner app.

-`Paypal Partner Code` will be given to you on marketplace approval from Paypal.
+`PayPal Partner Code` will be given to you on marketplace approval from PayPal.

-`Paypal Partner Id` is the `Account ID` found in the details of your Paypal approved partner account.
+`PayPal Partner Id` is the `Account ID` found in the details of your PayPal approved partner account.

-`Paypal Webhook Id` will be found on the bottom of your approved partner app details.
+`PayPal Webhook Id` will be found on the bottom of your approved partner app details.

 Then go to the "Settings/Payments" section and click the "New Payment Method" button.
-Select `Paypal Marlketplace Platform` as payment type.
+Select `PayPal Marlketplace Platform` as payment type.
 After creation, set the credentials by selecting `paypal_marketplace_credentials` as "Preference Source".

 Sellers can be created in the "Sellers" section, a individual `percentage` value must be set in order to calulate the platform fee for each purchase.
 Click on the "Start Onboarding" button on the newly created seller to generate the `action_url` needed to perform his onboarding.
 This can be refreshed at any time if needed.